rivannurdin/rivannurdin/README.md

 <li>I’m currently open for an Intern or a new job opportunity, this is <b> <a href="Rivan Nurdin Resume BackEnd Engineer.pdf" target="_blank">My Resume</a></b></li>
 <li>I regularly write articles on <b><a href="https://rivannurdin.medium.com" target="_blank"> Medium</a></b> and novels or poetry on <b><a href="https://www.wattpad.com/user/rivannurdin" target="_blank"> Wattpad</a></b></li>
 </ul>

+I am interested in cigarettes.
+Currently, I work at Gravitasi and am involved in developing the KMOB Platform.
+I’m learning Python (FastAPI) and Node.js (Express.js).
+I am open to internship or new job opportunities; here is my resume.
+I regularly write articles on Medium and novels or poetry on Wattpad.